-Pilgrimage is a Journey Inside and Out
+Pilgrimage is a Mystical Journey within and without

 A Yatra or Pilgrimage offers the spiritual aspirant an opportunity to explore the ashrams, temples, and caves held sacred by the ancients.
 The texts and traditions of Yoga and Tantra remind us that the journey of self exploration is ultimately within.
 External events can be a trigger for our inner search and are a reflection of both its depth and direction.
 The energy vortex of sacred spaces is rightly venerated by saints and mystics.
 They remind us that on a pilgrimage, one makes a spiritual affirmation and proceeds with full faith in the guiding wisdom of the oft unseen but ever present divine hand.